New Test Leper: Songwriting and lyrics

+Stipe said in a 2008 Q&A that the protagonist of the song was inspired by seeing a trans woman on a talk show "trying to explain and defend her choices and orientation.
+It was painful to watch her basically humiliated simply by the decision to be on the show.
+And with commercial breaks.
+I couldn’t imagine what was said when they were off camera.
+Glaring horrible studio lighting."

 The first line of the song contains the lyrics "I can't say that I love Jesus", attracting some controversy.
 Peter Buck clarified the matter to Q magazine's Tom Doyle in 1996: "It's written from the perspective of a character that Michael saw on TV on a talk show.
 But are people going to think Michael's talking about himself not liking Jesus?
 I don't think that people will take us that seriously.
 It's not like we're tearing up a picture of the Pope on television."
 He was referring to Sinéad O'Connor's 1992 Saturday Night Live incident.

 "'New Test Leper' is something that we only played at soundcheck, like, twice," Buck explained in another interview, this time to Addicted to Noises Michael Goldberg, also in 1996.
 "And for some reason, we just forgot about it and never really played it.
 I don’t know why.
 Michael just happened to luckily enough have it on tape.
 He says, 'I’ve got this great stuff for that song and none of us even remember playing it.'
 So we cut it here in Seattle when we did the record.
 I think it’s probably the most R.E.M.-ish sounding thing on the record.
 Literally, Michael was watching one of those talk shows and I think the subject was ‘People judge me by the way I look’ or something.
 Whereas I, when I have the misfortune to look for two minutes at one of those Oprah, Geraldo things, I just get revolted at everyone concerned: the audience, me.
 Michael actually looked at it and felt like, ‘Gosh, what if someone’s actually trying to communicate something to these people and this person who’s in this awful, tacky, degrading situation?’
 So it’s written from that perspective.
 And I think probably having done press conferences in the past and being in those kinds of situations, there might be a little empathy from experience that we’ve had.”